 10. Propaganda

 Propaganda distributes, serves and sells Italian wines.
-In addition to the wine culture of the transalpine country with 365 wines on the menu and 30 wines by the glass that change every season, you can also enjoy its gastronomy: truffled mortadella from Bologna, smoked meat from Trentino, bresaola -a veal cold meat-, porchetta di Ariccia -roasted meat- or Italian oloroso cheese boards are always on the menu.
+In addition to showcasing the wine culture of the transalpine country with 365 wines on the menu and 30 wines by the glass that change every season, you can also enjoy its gastronomy: truffled mortadella from Bologna, smoked meat from Trentino, bresaola -a veal cold meat-, porchetta di Ariccia -roasted meat- or tables of Italian fragrant cheeses are always on the menu.
 At night they dim the lights, turn up the music and add cocktails to the offer.

 11. Corchito

-Corchito is not just a natural wine bar with a small production, things happen in Corchito almost every weekend.
+Corchito is not only a natural wine bar with a reduced production, in Corchito things happen almost every weekend.
 From collaborations with chefs to drawing workshops.
-If you don’t have a clear plan but you want to surprise someone, you will probably get it with this site.
+If you don’t have a clear plan, but you want to surprise someone, you will probably get it with this place.

 📍 Calle del Salitre, 2 (Downtown)